cyber-defence-campus/RemoteIDReceiver/README.md

 ![Monitor view of active system displaying both map options - Regular and Sattelite](Receiver/resources/images/monitorview.png "Monitor view")

-Actively monitored drones are listed in the list in the bottem left corner.
+Actively monitored drones are listed in the list in the bottom left corner.
 Optionally the flown path of the drone as well as the pilot location ("P"-pin) and the starting point (home location, "H"-pin).
-Each drone receives its own colour distinguish the different drones.
+Each drone receives its own colour to distinguish the different drones.
 To display drone details, simply click on the drone.

 An already completed flight of a drone can be replayed by the "play"-button